Stockholm-AI/stockholm-ai/terms-of-use.md

 5.1) Our right to privacy is important to us.
 The following terms are provided to explain how we collect and use information about you so that you can make an informed choice about using the Website.

 5.2) Data protection
-* {{ site.organization.name }} is keen to strike a fair balance between your personal privacy and ensuring that you obtain full value from the products and services it provides, while ensuring that it complies with all protection the Data Protection Act 1998 ('the Act') affords to you. {{ site.organization.name }} will hold your personal data securely in accordance with the Act, under which it is fully registered.
+* {{ site.organization.name }} is keen to strike a fair balance between your personal privacy and ensuring that you obtain full value from the products and services it provides, while ensuring that it complies with all protection the {{ page.acts.personal-data }} ('the Act') affords to you. {{ site.organization.name }} will hold your personal data securely in accordance with the Act, under which it is fully registered.
 * The main purpose of the Act is to contain the possible threat to individuals from the misuse of personal data relating to them held in manual records or on computing equipment. {{ site.organization.name }} complies with all requirements of the law on protection of personal data held on computer or in manual records.
 The same requirements apply to any records held by individual students about identifiable living individuals.

 5.3) Collection and use of personal data
 * Personal data is not stored nor captured through the Website without the prior knowledge and consent of Users.
 Where personal information is captured (eg through web-based forms for feedback, registration, requests, etc), the User will be informed as to what personal information is being collected, who will use it, and for what purpose(s) it will be used.
 * Any personal data that you give us will be treated with the utmost care and security.
 We will hold your personal information on our systems for as long as it is still used for the purpose stated when originally requested.
-* {{ site.organization.name }} is keen to strike a fair balance between your personal privacy and ensuring that you obtain full value from the products and services it provides, while ensuring that it complies with all protection the Data Protection Act 1998 ('the Act') affords to you. {{ site.organization.name }} will hold your personal data securely in accordance with the Act, under which it is fully registered.
+* {{ site.organization.name }} is keen to strike a fair balance between your personal privacy and ensuring that you obtain full value from the products and services it provides, while ensuring that it complies with all protection the {{ page.acts.personal-data }} (the Act') affords to you. {{ site.organization.name }} will hold your personal data securely in accordance with the Act, under which it is fully registered.
 * Should you request that we amend or suppress records containing your personal data, we will endeavour to do so as promptly as practical.
 However, you may receive communications for a transitional period while we process your records.
 * The Act gives you the right to see the personal information {{ site.organization.name }} holds on you.
 Please see Data protection for more information.